sajid-tp/React-JS/Notes/Redux/Reducer.md

 ### Reducer
 - A reducer is a pure function that receives the current state and an action, and returns the next state.
+- Its only responsibility is deciding how the state should change.